jacobemanuel/embodiment-lab/docs/AI-Study-Buddy-System-Spec.md

 Text tutor

 - The client sends chat history to /functions/v1/chat
-- The edge function builds a system prompt and calls the Lovable AI gateway
+- The edge function builds a system prompt and calls the OpenAI API (GPT-5 mini)
 - The gateway uses openai/gpt-5-mini
 - Responses are streamed back via SSE